maurolepore/positrans/README.md

 ## VS Code

-[Visual Studio Code](https://code.visualstudio.com/) comes with little support for R, but these few extensios and shortcuts approximate Positron’s experience for R.
+[Visual Studio Code](https://code.visualstudio.com/) comes with little support for R, but these few extensios and keyboard shortcuts approximate Positron’s experience for R.

 - Extensions: